 B 6.2 Inland Fishing Access Rights and Authorisations

-All South African citizens have the right to fish on inland waters subject to registration as a resource user and a relevant permit.
+All South African citizens have the right to fish on inland waters subject to necessary approval, registration as a resource user and a relevant permit.

 National and provincial legislation will be promulgated to provide for permits which may be issued to individuals, legal entities or community groups.
 Inland fishing rights and authorisations will continue to be issued in terms of provincial environmental acts and ordinances until national fishery legislation is promulgated.